Aisling's dream symbolism and mental health articles have over 5 million views. She is grateful for each reader—yep, that means you!

 If one is dreaming of snowstorms, the message may be that one is feeling emotionally overwhelmed, unable to see clearly through a waking life situation--blinded, in fact, by one's emotions.

-Rebirth, however, comes at a cost.
-Before a new life begins, the old must end.
-Therefore, dreaming of snow can symbolize feelings of having been laid completely bare, stripped down to the core, with most everything one held precious ripped away.
+Even if snow or the color white do mean innocence and rebirth to the dreamer, Therefore, dreaming of snow can symbolize feelings of having been laid completely bare, stripped down to the core, with most everything one held precious ripped away.

 Snow Dreams and the Anima